Jōsō Line: History

 The Jōsō Railway opened the line on 1 November 1913.
 In 1945, the company merged with the Tsukuba Railway to form the Jōsō Tsukuba Railway, which merged with the Kanto Railway in 1965.

 Originally all single-track, 17.5 km of the line was doubled between Toride and Mitsukaidō by 15 November 1984.
+However, due to the limitations brought by the Kakioka Magnetic Observatory located in Ishioka, this line is still not electrified.

+The KiHa 310 vehicles are scheduled for withdrawal in July 2023.